korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `City SubClassOf hasCounty only County` <br />
         Every City may be associated with County, if it does, it must be instance of class County.

-9. County → hasCountyName → xsd <br />
+9. County → hasCountyName → xsd:string <br />
     * `County SubClassOf hasCountyName exactly 1 xsd:string` <br />
         Every County must have exactly one CountyName.
     * `County SubClassOf hasCountyName only xsd:string` <br />